Ohio Sports Betting Promo Codes

 The platform also accepts horse racing bets from residents that live in states where horse betting is legal.

-Currently, sports betting apps may not legally accept bets from anyone physically located in Ohio.
+Currently, sports betting apps may not legally accept bets from anyone physically located outside of Ohio.

-Sports leagues, teams, casinos, and racinos will be able to launch one skin and have the opportunity to possibly launch a second skin.
+Sports leagues, teams, casinos, and racinos will be able to launch one brand and have the opportunity to possibly launch a second skin.

-The state plans on approving at least 25 licenses and may approve more if they believe doing so will be fiscally beneficial to state taxable income.
-The state could have as many as 50 online sports betting skins by year two.
+The state has approved at least 25 licenses and may approve more if they believe doing so will be fiscally beneficial to state taxable income.
+The state could have as many as 50 online sports betting skins by year two including local favorite MVGBet.

 We can only expect that Barstool Sportsbook and Casino will apply for one of the skins once sports betting is legal in Ohio.